James Brown: Drug abuse

+Legal issues

 Theft and assault convictions

-Brown's personal life was marred by several brushes with the law.
-At the age of 16, he was convicted of theft and served three years in juvenile prison.
-During a concert held at Club 15 in Macon, Georgia, in 1963, while Otis Redding was performing alongside his former band Johnny Jenkins and the Pinetoppers, Brown, reportedly wielding two shotguns, tried to shoot his musical rival Joe Tex.
+Brown's personal life was marred by numerous brushes with the law.
+At the age of 16, he was convicted of theft, and served three years in juvenile prison.
+In 1963, during a concert held at Club 15 in Macon, Georgia, while Otis Redding was performing alongside his former band Johnny Jenkins and the Pinetoppers, Brown, reportedly wielding two shotguns, tried to shoot his musical rival Joe Tex.

 The incident led to multiple people being shot and stabbed.
 Since Brown was still on parole at the time, he relied on his agent Clint Brantley "and a few thousand dollars to make the situation disappear".
 According to Jenkins, "seven people got shot", and after the shootout ended, a man appeared and gave "each one of the injured a hundred dollars apiece not to carry it no further and not to talk to the press".
 Brown was never charged for the incident.

 On July 16, 1978, after performing at the Apollo, Brown was arrested for reportedly failing to turn in records from one of his radio stations after the station was forced to file for bankruptcy.

 Brown was arrested on April 3, 1988, for assault, and again in May 1988 on drug and weapons charges, and again on September 24, 1988, following a high-speed car chase on Interstate 20 near the Georgia–South Carolina state border.
 He was convicted of carrying an unlicensed pistol and assaulting a police officer, along with various drug-related and driving offenses.
-Although he was sentenced to six years in prison, he was eventually released on parole on February 27, 1991, after serving two years of his sentence.
-Brown's FBI file, released to The Washington Post in 2007 under the Freedom of Information Act, related Brown's claim that the high-speed chase did not occur as claimed by the police, and that local police shot at his car several times during an incident of police harassment and assaulted him after his arrest.
+He was sentenced to six years in prison.
+He was released on parole on February 27, 1991, after serving two years of his sentence.
+Brown's FBI file, released to The Washington Post in 2007 under the Freedom of Information Act, related Brown's claim that the high-speed chase did not occur as claimed by the police, and that local police shot at his car several times during an incident of police harassment, and assaulted him after his arrest.
 Local authorities found no merit to Brown's accusations.